-Below is a list of frequently asked questions about Skanska and their replies, by topic/area.
+Below is a list of frequently asked questions about Skanska by topic or area.
 If you do not find the question you are looking for, please contact us.

 General | Careers | Governance | Investors | Sustainability